 The sad early demise of three of the great Aberaman cyclists should not disguise the outstanding accomplishments they achieved.
-The mystery however lingers around them.
-Argument persists today around the death of Arthur Linton, with suspicions over the role his manager played; allegations concerning overtraining and doping his charges remain.
-There seems to be sufficient evidence to suggest that something happened in the Bordeaux – Paris race that would not be legal today, which saw extensive discussion around who should be the winner.
-Eventually, it was decided that Arthur would be recognised as a joint winner.
+A mystery, however, lingers around them.
+Argument persists today around the death of Arthur Linton with suspicions over the role his manager played; allegations concerning overtraining and doping his charges remain.
+There seems to be sufficient evidence to suggest that something happened in the Bordeaux – Paris race that would not be legal today, a race which saw extensive discussion around who should be the winner.
+Eventually it was decided that Arthur would be recognised as a joint winner.

-After Arthur Linton’s death, there was the feeling that some public monument should be erected in his memory.
+After Arthur Linton’s death, there was a mood for some public monument to be erected in his memory.
 Two items in the Church remember Arthur.
-The first is a decorative brass lectern, the second the stained glass in the west window.
-The window was completed in 1899 and depicts ‘Faith, Hope, and Charity.
-Today the Linton’s and Michael are remembered amongst some of the first world-famous sportsmen.
+The first is a decorative brass lectern and the second is the stained glass in the west window.
+The window was completed in 1899 and depicts ‘Faith, Hope, and Charity’.
+Today the Linton Brothers and Michael are remembered amongst some of the first world-famous sportsmen.

 This article on the Linton Brothers has been produced from the exhibition ‘Speed” at the Cynon Valley Museum (2016).
 For more Cynon Valley History head to “Stories from the Collection”